TomVincentUK/snompy/docs/guide/frontpage.rst

 Here we provide examples of how to use this package, along with an explanation of how the models are implemented.
-You won't need a detailed understanding of the FDM or PDM to understand this guide, but it'll be helpfull to know the basics of SNOM and atomic force microscopy (AFM).
+You won't need a detailed understanding of the FDM or PDM to understand this guide, but it'll be helpful to know the basics of SNOM and atomic force microscopy (AFM).
-For more detailed documentation of the functions provided by this package, see :doc:`../API/index`.
+For more detailed documentation of the functions provided by this package, see :ref:`API`.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :hidden:

    Introduction <intro>
    Basics of SNOM modelling <basics>